Written by: Erin Birely, LCPC

 Encourage those you are close with to be real on their social media accounts.
 Start discussions about what is real versus filtered and see what others think about it.
 Kindly encourage the influencers you follow to show more of their real lives in addition to what they are posting.
 Engage with content that promotes authenticity and vulnerability.

 While these steps are not going to instantly change our relationship with ourselves or our social media accounts, they’re a start!
 The more we can see the realness of people’s lives the less we set ourselves up with unrealistic expectations and feelings of unworthiness.
-You might be amazed at how much connection you experience with others when you post the real things in your life as opposed to the highlight reel.

 Follow The Renfrew Center (@RenfrewCenter) on the following platforms for encouraging posts, event updates, programming announcements, and more.